uvjim/linksys_velop/README.md

   device that will be populated with the details of the device selected in the [select](#select) entity.
 The `select` entity will no longer have the details populated to its attributes.
+* `Allow rebooting the Mesh`: creates a button on the Mesh entity that allows rebooting the whole mesh.

 ### Logging